jrdegbe/thamesthrive-api/docs/development/micro_frontend.md

 ## Connecting the app container with the code

 You will need to define __connection between the HTML and your app__.
 The `src/index.js` file is responsible for this.
-It is done in `const widgetName = 'tracardi-uix-your-name'` and `const widgetDivs = document.querySelectorAll('.'+widgetName)` line.
+It is done in `const widgetName = 'ThamesThrive-uix-your-name'` and `const widgetDivs = document.querySelectorAll('.'+widgetName)` line.
 You also need to reference this name in `index.html`.
 See the class of a div.